tonytrill/numerai/README.md

 model.fit(x_train, y_train, epochs=20, batch_size=100, verbose=1)
 ```

 The Neural Network was created with Keras' Sequential Model.
 The NN contains an input layer, output layer and three hidden layers of various sizes.
-I wanted to keep the NN as basic as possible so as not to overfit the training data but still perform well enough in Numerai's eyes.
+I wanted to keep the NN as basic as possible so as not to over fit the training data but still perform well enough in Numerai's eyes.
 The NN utilized log loss as the measure to minimize and fitted the model in batches of 100 samples over 20 iterations through the data.
 The fitted model performed well but not good enough.

 ![nn performance](/images/performance1.PNG)

 As you can see, the model performed better than random guessing overall, however, it only performed better than random guessing on 66.66% of the eras in the leaderboard data.
 So Numerai considers my data not "consistent".
 I attempted to tune my model, however, even though I would reduce my overall log loss my consistency did not improve.
 So I was performing really well on some eras but not on others.

 #### Sampling Re-Approach & K-Nearest Neighbors Classifier

 In order to mitigate consistency issue I took two different approaches.
 First, I built a K-Nearest Neighbors Classifier to find training samples that are most like the samples in Numerai's leaderboard data.
 This included creating a different target variable as 0 in case a sample is in the training and 1 if the data resides in the Numerai leaderboard data.
 I then ran the classifier against the full training data and only selected those samples at a threshold.